Windows Mixed Reality: Immersive headsets

 In October 2016 during a hardware event, Microsoft announced that multiple OEMs would release virtual reality headsets for the Windows Holographic platform, based on Microsoft reference designs enabling room-scale virtual reality without external sensors or components.
 In January 2017, prototypes were presented at Consumer Electronics Show for release later in the year, and Microsoft later announced that it planned to release development kits for such headsets during the Game Developers Conference.
 These devices would be supported by the Windows 10 "Creators Update".
 At the Game Developers Conference in 2017, Microsoft stated that it intended to support Windows Mixed Reality headsets on Xbox One in 2018, specifically noting the capabilities of the then-upcoming Xbox One X hardware revision, but the company later stated that it was initially focusing on PC platforms first, and that it wanted to focus on wireless VR solutions for consoles.

-In October 2017, Microsoft officially launched Windows Mixed Reality and a lineup of third-party headsets for use with the Windows 10 "Fall Creators Update" (including a launch lineup of headsets from Acer, Dell, HP, and Lenovo, and future products from Asus and Samsung), officially referred to as Windows Mixed Reality immersive headsets.
-Unlike HoloLens, these devices are only compatible with virtual reality software, but the underlying ecosystem is referred to as Windows Mixed Reality regardless of experience.
-All Immersive headsets feature integrated motion tracking (eschewing standalone sensors), and contain cameras that can be used to track handheld motion controller accessories, which may be bundled with the headset, or distributed as optional accessories.
+In October 2017, Microsoft officially launched Windows Mixed Reality and a lineup of third-party virtual reality headsets for use with the Windows 10 "Fall Creators Update", including launch hardware from Acer, Dell, HP, and Lenovo, and future products from Asus and Samsung.
+WMR-compatible VR headsets were officially referred to as Windows Mixed Reality immersive headsets, as the underlying ecosystem is referred to as Windows Mixed Reality regardless of whether or not they are compatible with mixed reality.
+All WMR headsets utilize inside-out tracking, which uses on-board sensors and cameras for motion tracking rather than external sensors.

-Immersive headsets are currently compatible with mixed reality software obtained from Microsoft Store, universal apps, and Steam VR-compatible software.
+Immersive headsets were compatible with mixed reality software obtained from Microsoft Store, universal apps, and SteamVR-compatible software.
 The ability to run desktop software was added on the Windows 10 "May 2019 Update".

 Microsoft classifies its minimum and recommended system requirements for Windows Mixed Reality as "Windows Mixed Reality PCs" (60 fps) and "Windows Mixed Reality Ultra PCs" (90 fps).
 The minimum requirements specify an Intel Core i5-7200U or better for laptops, 8 GB of RAM, Intel HD Graphics 620 or better with DirectX 12 support, USB 3.0, HDMI or DisplayPort connections, and Bluetooth 4.0 support for controllers; The Verge noted that users "won't need a high-end gaming PC" to meet these recommendations.